-In comments on the Draft 2019 Plan, the Agency received a proposal by two commenters seeking for the Plan to include a competitive procurement for sourcing agreements from a "clean coal facility" 179 (i.e., a facility that meets the definition of a "clean coal facility" under Section 1-10 of the IPA Act, but not the definition of "initial clean coal facility" or a "retrofit clean coal facility").
+In comments on the Draft 2019 Plan, the Agency received a proposal by two commenters seeking for the Plan to include a competitive procurement for sourcing agreements from a "clean coal facility"179 (i.e., a facility that meets the definition of a "clean coal facility" under Section 1-10 of the IPA Act, but not the definition of "initial clean coal facility" or a "retrofit clean coal facility").
 As the Agency understands it, these commenters were seeking a procurement to support the development of a small "clean coal" plant in Mattoon at the location of the original FutureGen project.

 As a threshold matter, it is unclear what authority was granted to the Agency to procure sourcing agreements from a "clean coal facility" that does not meet either of the above-referenced special definitions.
 A similar proposal to procure sourcing agreements from a "clean coal facility" not meeting these special definitions through a competitive procurement process was made in connection with the IPA's 2015 Plan; after reviewing the arguments of all parties, the Commission articulated serious concerns with whether such a procurement was consistent with the IPA Act, concluding that it was "not convinced" that a proposal of this type "was contemplated by the Illinois General Assembly or is in the public interest."
-180 Given the scant guidance and authority offered by the IPA Act for such a procurement process, that conclusion appears well-justified.
+Given the scant guidance and authority offered by the IPA Act for such a procurement process, that conclusion appears well-justified.

 Other statutory and budgeting barriers also apply to the procurement of sourcing agreements from a "clean coal facility" that do not apply to the special cases mentioned above.
-Given the absence of any mechanism in the IPA Act to require ARES to purchase or pay for the output of such a facility, the facility's additional costs would only be borne by eligible retail customers.
-At present, eligible retail customer load is less than 25% of the total retail customer load in Illinois (and could vary significantly in future years with customer switching), thus leading to limited (and volatile) funding under the rate impact cap contained in Section 1-75(d)(2).
-Given cost estimates typically presented for proposed "clean coal" plants, it appears highly unlikely that a clean coal facility could be developed within statutory funding limitations.
+Given the absence of any mechanism in the IPA Act to require ARES to purchase or pay for the output of such a facility, the facility's additional costs

+^{174 20} ILCS 3855/1-75(d).